BOLTON'S BITS, HELPING TO RESTORE BOLTON TRANSPORT 122

 Fancy some RTR signals for your layout?

-The general specification is as follows:-
+The general specification for example, an LMS tubular post upper quadrant is as follows:-

 Main posts from brass tube, soldered.

-Machined brass trimmers (the horizontal supports to which each of the "dolls" are fixed)
+Etched Nickel Silver trimmers (the horizontal supports to which each of the "dolls" are fixed)

 Brass wire, strip and tube for all necessary operating rods and cross shafts.
 "Return to danger" springs fitted if required.